Pandemic attendance. How bad was it in Galesburg schools? And is it improving?

 “Yes it is still below the state average, but it's starting to trend in the right direction at the high school,” Thompson said.

 The Illinois State Report Card lists the state average for student attendance at 93%.

-White said elementary schools in the district saw about 92% of their school days attended during the 2021-2022 school year, which is a rebound from when White said the district’s elementary schools saw an upper-eighty percent of their school days attended in the 2020-2021 year.
+Wright said elementary schools in the district saw about 92% of their school days attended during the 2021-2022 school year, which is a rebound from when Wright said the district’s elementary schools saw an upper-eighty percent of their school days attended in the 2020-2021 year.

-But White said the district’s elementary schools are still below their “lofty goal” of seeing 94% of their school days attended.
+But Wright said the district’s elementary schools are still below their “lofty goal” of seeing 94% of their school days attended.

 Asplund said the district’s overall attendance rate “is still not where we want it to be,” and attendance in GHS in particular is an area of concern on which the district will continue to focus.
 But Asplund also said that there are encouraging signs of the outreach program’s impact.